You’ve got your high-tech car, now wouldn’t some high-tech apps be nice to ensure you have a smooth ride?

 The AA

 If you’re looking for an all-rounder app that not only supports EV drivers with chargers and parking, the AA app will be right up your street.
-You’re able to report a breakdown, plan your journey route, stay up to date with your maintenance and set reminders for a service or MOT.

 It’s even better if you’re an EV driver as you’ll be able to plug in your destination, see parking spaces nearby and check for electric charging points.